Have You Assessed Your Sales Operations Strategy Recently?

 When you hear ‘Sales Operations’ what do you think?
 For many, some not-so-positive things come to mind: Barrier, Back office, A pain in the #$@&%!, Big Brother, Dumping ground (usually said by a person in a sales operations role)

-Over the last few months, more than a few clients asked us to assess their sales operations teams.
+Over the last few months, more than a few clients asked us to assess their sales operations strategy.
 This has led us to reconsider modern sales ops leadership requirements.
 What are the leader mindsets and skillsets needed to thrive today?

 1. The Strategist: In some organizations, combining ‘strategy’ with ‘operations’ is completely contradictory.
 Strategy is the steering wheel and operations is the rear-view mirror.
 One thinks ahead while the other is monitoring the messes behind.